 3.3.5 One of the housing sites proposed in the plan (Skelton Gate, AV111) lies partly within the Green Belt.
 This site was assessed (including a Green Belt review) in conjunction with a large number of potential and suggested sites assessed as part of the preparation of the SAP.
 The Core Strategy sets the context for this Green Belt review in Spatial Policy 10 which included an assessment of sites against the purposes of Green Belt, as set out in the NPPF.
-The assessment of sites against the purposes of Green Belt has enabled those sites with the least harm on Green Belt purposes, including Skelton Gate, to be considered for allocation.
+The assessment of sites against the purposes, including Skelton Gate, to be considered for allocation.
 The Green Belt part of Skelton Gate was consulted upon as part of the Site Allocations Issues and Options in 2013.
 However, because the site lies within the AAP boundary and the development of the site depends on the existing (non Green Belt) development site at Skelton Gate, the two sites have been merged and allocated as one site within the AAP (See Policy AVL7 and Section 4.5).